harveywi/shapeless-builder/README.md

 takes advantage of [Miles Sabin's](https://github.com/milessabin) [shapeless](https://github.com/milessabin/shapeless) library to endow case classes with method-chaining builders (essentially the builder design pattern).
-These builders are type-safe, and the Scala type system is used to ensure that code attempting to build incomplete objects will not compile.
+These builders are type-safe and purely functional.
+The Scala type system is used to ensure that code attempting to build incomplete objects will not compile.

 This work was inspired by a [blog post](http://blog.rafaelferreira.net/2008/07/type-safe-builder-pattern-in-scala.html)